ziapeltagames/six-winters/README.md

 # six-winters

 *Six Winters* is the current working title for the *Wrath of the Autarch* boardgame.
 It currently combines legacy kingdom building elements with a push your luck card driven quest system.
+Think *Incan Gold* meets *Tales of the Arabian Nights* meets *Kingsburg*.

 ## doc

-My musings on rules, playtests, and various textual artifacts.
-My goal is to keep all design artifacts as basic ASCII text for as long as possible.
+Musings on rules, playtests, background setting, and various textual artifacts.
+My goal is to keep all design artifacts as markdown text for as long as possible.
 I've been burned by trying to make things look nice when they're changing too quickly.
-At some point, I'll have to create some usable cards, characters, maps, etc, but for as long as possible I'm hoping to have a really quick an dirty process.
+At some point, I'll have to create some usable cards, characters, maps, etc, but for as long as possible I'm hoping to have a really quick and dirty process.

 [Rules](doc/RULES.md)